-Chemical Terrorism Agents - Liquid, solid, gaseous and vapor chemical warfare agents and toxic industrial chemicals used to inflict lethal or incapacitating casualties, generally on a civilian population, as a result of a terrorist attack.
+Chemical Terrorism Agent - Liquid, solid, gaseous and vapor chemical warfare agents and toxic industrial chemicals used to inflict lethal or incapacitating casualties, generally on a civilian population as a result of a terrorist attack.

-Component - Any material, part or subassembly used in the construction of the NFPA 1971 Compliant Glove or element of the NFPA 1971 Compliant Glove.
+Component(s) - Any material, part or subassembly used in the construction of NFPA 1999 Compliant Work Gloves.